-The pianist’s performance activities have encompassed a wide spectrum of genres, including both traditional and contemporary chamber music.
-Her appearances as an orchestral pianist with the Chicago Symphony Orchestra have brought her collaborations with such major conductors as Boulez, Salonen, Conlon, Dudamel, Dutoit, Gilbert, and Gergiev.
-Zoltek has premiered works by two former composers-in-residence of the CSO, Augusta Read Thomas and Marc Anthony Turnage.
-She has appeared with the Civic Orchestra of Chicago, the Elgin Symphony Orchestra; at Chicago’s Latino Music Festival; and at the 2010 Fischoff Competition, in which she was a semi-finalist.
+As an orchestral keyboardist, Dr. Zoltek has performed with the Chicago Symphony Orchestra with major conductors including Boulez, Salonen, Conlon, Dudamel, Gilbert, and Gergiev, in addition to premiering works by composers-in-residence of the CSO Augusta Read Thomas and Marc Anthony Turnage.
+She has appeared with the Civic Orchestra of Chicago, the Elgin Symphony Orchestra, Chicago’s Latino Music Festival, and at the 2010 Fischoff Competition, in which she was a semi-finalist.

-As a Vocal Piano Fellow, Zoltek has attended both the Aspen Music Festival and School (2009) and Santa Barbara’s Music Academy of the West (2010, 2012).
-During her second summer at the Music Academy, she won first prize in the pianist division of the Marilyn Horne Song Competition.
-Zoltek’s association with Ms. Horne also includes participation in the legendary mezzo-soprano’s series “The Song Continues” (2011, 2012), performances and masterclasses held annually at Carnegie Hall as part of that venue’s “Marilyn Horne Legacy” program.
-Among the other star performers with whom Zoltek has recently collaborated are mezzo-soprano Joyce DiDonato, in a recital broadcast live on 98.7 WFMT, Chicago’s internationally celebrated classical radio station; and soprano Alyson Cambridge and bass-baritone Eric Owens, and Welsh singer-songwriter Katherine Jenkins.
+Dr. Zoltek attended both the Aspen Music Festival and School (2009) and Music Academy of the West (2010, 2012).
+During her second summer as a fellow at the Music Academy, she won first prize in the pianist division of the Marilyn Horne Song Competition.
+Her association with Marilyn Horne also includes participation in the legendary mezzo-soprano’s series “The Song Continues” (2011, 2012), with performances and masterclasses held through Carnegie Hall’s “Marilyn Horne Legacy” program.
+Among the other star performers with whom Zoltek has recently collaborated are mezzo-soprano Joyce DiDonato, soprano Patricia Racette, bass-baritone Eric Owens, and Welsh singer-songwriter Katherine Jenkins.
 Ms. Zoltek is also featured alongside mezzo-soprano J’Nai Bridges in Nicole Miller’s new commission and installation, “To the Stars,” a multi-sensory work that weaves together film, sound, and laser light at the San Francisco Museum of Modern Art’s Phyllis Wattis Theater.